Speed & Enforcement …

-This is far from the experiences I have had whereby patrols appear to be deploying a scattergun.
-My Radar detector appears to show patrols leave Stalker on to obtain a reading and then assign that to a vehicle.
+This is far from the experiences we have seen whereby some patrols appear to be deploying a scatter gun.
+Owners of Radar detector appears to show patrols leaving Stalker on to obtain a reading to then assign that to a vehicle.

-The fine I received when traveling home on the duel carriageway was for a reading taken at night.
+One fine received when traveling home on the duel carriageway was for a reading taken at night.
 The officer was sitting in his car facing forward.
-His view of my vehicle would be of headlights in his rear view mirror.
+His view of the ‘offending’ vehicle would be of headlights in his rear view mirror.

-I recently corresponded with Wellington on behalf of a friend who was also stopped at night for a very minor infringement.
-As it is not possible to clearly identify a vehicle at night I asked for the recorded tracking history: The vehicle, the make, the estimated speed prior to the reading and how this was confirmed by radar.
+Recent correspondence with Wellington for a very minor infringement taken at night asked for the recorded tracking history: The vehicle, the make, the estimated speed prior to the reading and how this was confirmed by radar.

 Wellington duly supplied that information in the form of a computer print out with the accompanying threat of enforcement.
-I then asked for the tracking history IN CONTEXT. ie, in the notebook entry with incidents before and after or evidence to confirm that the tracking history they had supplied was taken at the time.
+The same request was then made for the tracking history IN CONTEXT. ie, in the notebook entry with incidents before and after or evidence to confirm that the tracking history supplied was taken at the time.

 Wellington replied that this was not available and withdrew the fine.
-To me this came as no surprise because at night, the only thing a patrol can see is a number of headlights coming towards it.
+To many this would come as no surprise because at night, the only thing a patrol can see is a number of headlights coming towards it.

-If this wasn’t controversial enough police appear to be hiding behind obstructions.
+If this wasn’t controversial enough, enforcement appear to be hiding behind obstructions.